James Devereux: Marine Corps career

 Devereux enlisted in the United States Marine Corps in July 1923 at age 20, was commissioned a second lieutenant in February 1925, and then was assigned to duty in Norfolk, Virginia, Philadelphia, Pennsylvania, the Marine barracks at Quantico, Virginia, and at Guantanamo Bay, Cuba.
 In 1926, he was detailed to the mail guard detachment in New York City and later was transferred to the force of Marines then serving in Nicaragua as a company officer.

-Returning to the United States early in 1927, he was assigned to the USS Utah and subsequently was sent ashore again to Nicaragua.
+Returning to the United States early in 1927, he was assigned to the and subsequently was sent ashore again to Nicaragua.
 Shortly thereafter he was ordered to China where he was promoted to first lieutenant.
 While in China he also commanded the Mounted Detachment of the U.S. Legation Guard at Beiping.

 In 1933, following a year's tour of duty at Quantico, he was assigned to the Coast Artillery School at Fort Monroe, Virginia.
 Following his promotion to captain in December 1935, he was ordered back to Quantico, where, until 1936, he instructed in the Base Defense Weapons School and aided in the preparation of a Marine Corps manual on Base Defense Weapons.

 In 1938, following a tour of duty with the Marine detachment on board the USS Utah, Devereux was transferred to the Marine Corps Base at San Diego.